 Lai See in red envelopes are the traditional gifts for Chinese New Year in Hong Kong.
 The, tradition, like many Chinese New Year traditions can be a little complicated, so below you’ll find a blow-by-blow account of what Lai See are and how to give these traditional Chinese gifts for Chinese New Year.

 Remember, most Chinatown’s around the world are Cantonese, so their rules of lai see gift giving will be the same as Hong Kong, not like Beijing or the mainland.
 You can usually pick up these small red packets from the stalls that spring up in Chinatowns in the run up to Chinese New Year.
+If you're planning on giving you might want to look at our page on Chinese New Year cards and wishes - that covers how to say happy Chinese New Year and fill out a CNY card.

 What is Lai See?